Type to search

 Features: ⭐ ⭐ ⭐ ⭐

-The Audio-Technica AT2020 is also one of the best vocal microphones in this list.
+This mic from Audio-Technica is also one of the best vocal microphones in this list.
 As the Audio-Technica AT2020 boasts a medium-weight diaphragm and extended dynamic range and frequency response, this vocal mic gives off a rich, deep, and crisp sound that makes it a dream for vocal recording.

-However, you may need to purchase a shock mount since the Audio-Technica AT2020 is a desktop studio microphone that can pick up noise vibrations if not careful.
+However, you may need to purchase a shock mount since the AT2020 is a desktop studio mic that can pick up noise vibrations if not careful.

 Pros and Cons of the Audio-Technica AT2020